philc/book-notes/health/why we sleep - matthew walker.md

   * "What emerges from all of those studies is that REM sleep is not optional during early human life, but obligatory.
 Every hour of REM sleep appears to count, as evidenced by the desperate attempt by a fetus or newborn to regain any REM sleep when it is lost."
-  * At birth, the NREM/REM ratio beings at 50/50, and throughout childhood, slowly transitions to 80/20.
+  * At birth, the NREM/REM ratio begins at 50/50, and throughout childhood, slowly transitions to 80/20.
   * Argues that brain pathway expansion is the priority early in life, and is done via REM.
 Pruning pathways, for efficiency, becomes the priority at puberty, and is done through NREM.